Want to offer curbside or in store pickup at checkout? Here’s what you need to know to do it right the first time around.

-At first glance, you might think curbside pickup is too difficult to efficiently put in place for your business, but think again.
+At first glance, you might think curbside pickup is too difficult to efficiently put in place for your business.
+But think again.
 We’ve collected 5 useful tips and processes that will help you adapt to create a seamless omnichannel retail experience in a matter of days.

 1. Create realistic pickup time frames

-A couple things you can do: limit same day pickup to only certain items you sell (such as high-demand products like cleaning supplies).
+A couple things you can do: limit same-day pickup to only certain items you sell (such as high-demand products like cleaning supplies).
 You can also set cut-off times and lead times if some goods you carry require additional preparation and can’t be picked up immediately.

-By configuring this information, you can paint a realistic picture at checkout about when an order will be ready by showing delivery dates pulled directly from carriers like FedEx, USPS and Canada Post.
+By configuring this information, you can paint a realistic picture at checkout about when an order will be ready by showing delivery dates pulled directly from carriers like FedEx, USPS, and Canada Post.

 If you can’t add pickup times at checkout directly, you can instead add messaging on your product page about it through your platform.
 Or add banners throughout your site if you want to use store pickup as a marketing tool.